Examining writing errors among Saudi EFL learners: Practices and perspectives

 Authors

-Mastering error-free writing is challenging, especially for Arab EFL learners.
-They often manifest these errors in many ways, such as grammar and mechanics.
-A step toward improving them is to explore the typical difficulties they encounter in writing.
-This study aimed to examine Saudi EFL undergraduates' writing difficulties using a sequential explanatory research design (a mixed-method approach).
-Paragraphs written by forty-one students were analyzed, and errors were calculated and categorized in the first phase.
-Then, semi-structured interviews were conducted with 23 participants to probe further insights on the challenges they face and types of errors in writing, reasons, and suggestions for improvements.
-The quantitative data was analyzed using Atlas. ti 9.
-Results revealed that the most common errors from the mixed method were punctuation, capitalization, and grammar.
-However, the views on spelling errors differed from the participants' practices.
-They credited teaching, textbooks, and disinterestedness as reasons for their poor proficiency.
-Moreover, they believed more writing practice and the development of reading habits could enhance their writing skills.
-These findings provide valuable insights for English language educators and learners, offering guidance on contextualized instruction and practical implications for teaching, learning, material development, and curriculum design.
+Mastering error-free writing is challenging, especially for Arab EFL learners who often manifest these errors in areas such as grammar and mechanics.
+A step toward addressing these challenges is to explore the typical errors they encounter in writing.
+This study aims to examine Saudi EFL undergraduates’ writing difficulties using a sequential explanatory research design (a mixed-methods approach).
+In the quantitative phase, paragraphs written by 41 students were analyzed, and errors were identified and categorized.
+The qualitative phase involved semi-structured interviews with 23 participants to gain further insights into the types and causes of their writing errors and suggestions for improvement.
+The qualitative data were analyzed using ATLAS.ti 9.
+The results revealed that the most common errors identified were punctuation, capitalization, and grammar.
+However, participants’ views on spelling errors differed from their actual writing practices.
+They cited teaching methods, textbooks, and a lack of interest as reasons for their poor writing proficiency.
+Additionally, they believed that increased writing practice and the development of reading habits could improve their writing skills.
+These findings offer valuable insights for English language educators and learners, with implications for contextualized instruction, teaching practices, learning strategies, material development, and curriculum design.